Roommate Conflict Resolution

 • Communicate and advocate for what you want

-• Address problems as soon as they arise Keep in mind that everyone comes from a different background
+• Address problems as soon as they arise; keep in mind that everyone comes from a different background

 • Grand Canyon University is a Christian faith-based school with Christian values, but not everyone signs a statement of faith